 Sir John Armitt CBE

-Sir John Armitt is Chairman of the National Infrastructure Commission, National Express Group, City & Guilds Group, and the Thames Estuary 2050 Growth Commission.
+Sir John Armitt is Chairman of the National Infrastructure Commission, National Express Group, City & Guilds Group.
 He is also on the Board of the Berkeley Group and Expo 2020.

 In September 2013, Sir John published an independent review on long-term infrastructure planning in the UK.
 The recommendations in the Armitt Review received widespread support and in large part have now been adopted by the current government, resulting in the National Infrastructure Commission.

 Sir John was Chief Executive of Railtrack plc from 2001-2002, Chief Executive of Network Rail from 2002-2007, Chairman of the Olympic Delivery Authority from 2007-2014, Chairman of the Engineering and Physical Sciences Research Council from 2007-2012, a member of the Airports Commission from 2012-2015, and a member of the Board of Transport for London from 2012-2016.
 He was also Chair of the Thames Estuary 2050 Growth Commission.

 Sir John was President of the Institution of Civil Engineers from 2015-2016; he is a Fellow of the Royal Academy of Engineering, Institution of Civil Engineers and City and Guilds of London Institute and has received honorary doctorates from the universities of Birmingham, Imperial College London, Portsmouth, Reading and Warwick.

 Sir John was awarded the CBE in 1996 for his contribution to the rail industry and received a knighthood in 2012 for services to engineering and construction.